Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Keep in mind that listening to a sermon is much like reading the Bible.
 You hear it in your own context and nobody else's.
 It is like putting on your own pair of eyeglasses which helps you to see clearly.
 However, putting on someone else's glasses will make things look foggy because the glasses were not custom-made for you.

 Another thing to remember is that the preacher is not to blame if you do not get anything from the message.
 Perhaps you are too wrapped up in your own cares to listen to what the man or woman of God is saying.
-You might be distracted by too many things to listen and to hear.
+You might be distracted by too many things to listen and hear what God is speaking to you.

 - Read the Bible as if God is speaking directly to you.